woocommerce/woocommerce-subscriptions-renewal-only-coupon/README.md

 # WooCommerce Subscriptions - Renewal Only Coupon

-Make some coupons apply only to renewal payments, not initial sign-ups.
+Only allow some coupons to be applied to renewal payments, not initial sign-ups, by customers via the cart.

 To define the coupon codes that should be renewal only, set the `WCS_RENEWAL_ONLY_COUPON_CODES` constant.
+The value fo the constant should be an array of coupon codes.

 Store managers can still apply Renewal Only coupons to any order or subscription.
 Customers can only apply them to renewal order payments.